 The genesis of the project was the enactment of the "Wyoming Processing Cooperative Law" in 2001 and the "Minnesota Cooperative Associations Act" in 2003.
 The Province of Saskatchewan enacted an Act for similar purposes that predated the Wyoming law.
-Tennessee and Iowa have enacted statues based on the Minnesota Act.
+There has been study or legislative activity in Tennessee, Missouri, and Iowa, have enacted statues based on the Minnesota Act.
 Wisconsin has introduced similar legislation the past two years but it has not been passed.
-Vermont and Missouri have also introduced, but not passed, similar legislation.
+Vermont and Missouri have also introduced, but not passed, similar legislation. and Vermont, but the status of that activity is unknown to the Reporter at the time of drafting of this note.